ARCCN/runos/README.md

         * `GLOG_colorlogtostderr` to `1`
 5. Compile and run!

+# Using JetBrains CLion
+1. Add project to CLion by `File->Open...` and select the project root's location.
+Further we will call it as `./`
+2. Mark `./third_party` directory as Library root (right click to the directory name in `Project view` panel) and restart the IDE.
+You may also need to install `libfluid` system-wide: it will be used by CLion for making smart suggestions (not for compilation).
+3. Configure project.
+Bad news are that Clion is still not be able to build project natively (via `Build` action), but you can build it by running a bash comand (write your own or use listed bellow one).
+Good news are that graphical debugger and other aspects of using IDE works perfect!
+So, `Edit configurations... -> runos`:
+    * Executable: select `./build/runos`
+    * Working directory: `./`
+    * Environment variables:
+        * `LD_LIBRARY_PATH` to `./prefix/lib` for Linux
+        * `GLOG_logtostderr` to `1`
+        * `GLOG_colorlogtostderr` to `1`
+    * Before launch:
+        * Remove `Build`
+        * Add `Run external tool -> Add...`:
+            * Program: `/bin/bash`
+            * Parameters: `-c "cd ./build/ && make -j2 && source ../debug_run_env.sh"`
+    * Mark the configuration as `Single instance only`
+4. Compile and run via `Run` action or launch debugging session via `Debug` action!

 # Writing your first RuNOS app

+Note: look at full documentation in Russian: http://arccn.github.io/runos/doc/ru/index.html

 ## Step 1: Override Application class